 - Foreign Queasine: Continuing the series' tendency to mock British cooking, Humerus says the Gauls' cooking could hardly be any worse than that of their previous cook, the Briton Autodidax.
 Of course, when Asterix and Obelix simply throw everything in the entire kitchen into a single cauldron (including soap), they decide that perhaps Gaulish cooking isn't what its reputation usually suggests...

-- Hideous Hangover Cure: While trying to get thrown out of the Roman family they've become slaves to, Asterix and Obelix wind up creating one.
+- Hideous Hangover Cure: While trying to get thrown out of the Roman family they've become slaves to, Asterix and Obelix wind up creating one out of a (live and unplucked) chicken, carbolic soap, jam, black peppercorns, salt, kidneys, figs, honey, black pudding, pomegranate seeds, eggs and red peppers.
 The narration states that this allowed Romans to drink without consequence, leading to the decline of Rome.

 - In Medias Res: The story starts with our heroes already in Rome before explaining how they got there; the panels actually "stop and rewind" to tell us how the story really began.

-- Made a Slave: Inverted, they're trying to become slaves in Caesar's palace, so as to get access to Caesar's laurels.
+- Made a Slave: Inverted, Asterix and Obelix are trying to become slaves in Caesar's palace, so as to get access to Caesar's laurels.

 - Running Gag: